 For thousands of years, yarrow has been used to heal wounds and stop bleeding.
-It has been called by many names over the centuries, including the descriptive names spearwort, staunchweed, and woundwort.
-Yarrow offers a complete package that is well suited for healing injuries.
+People have called yarrow many names over the centuries, including the descriptive names spearwort, staunchweed, and woundwort.
+Yarrow offers a complete package for healing injuries.

 When used as a topical poultice, both fresh and dried yarrow can encourage blood to coagulate, helping to stop bleeding.
 This is a helpful tip for hikers who may be far from medical care.
 I’ve seen it work in some dramatic circumstances!
 Using yarrow to stop bleeding can be as simple as bruising or chopping the leaves to form a poultice and applying them to the area.
 It’s famous for stopping nosebleeds.

 Yarrow is broadly antimicrobial and antiseptic.
-When used on a wound, it can help keep clear infection or it can be used to address signs of infection such as heat, redness, or yellow discharge.
+When you use yarrow on a wound, it can help keep clear infection or yarrow can address signs of infection, such as heat, redness, or yellow discharge.